victorsndvg/FPL/README.md

 Value can be a scalar or an array of any dimension.

+FPL stores copies of the passed data by assignment.

 FPL is based in [Teuchos::ParameterList](https://trilinos.org/docs/dev/packages/teuchos/doc/html/classTeuchos_1_1ParameterList.html)  of the [Trilinos](https://trilinos.org/) project.

 ##Getting started with FPL

-FPL stores copies by assignment of the passed data.

 ###Using FPL in your program